7th Battalion, Lancashire Fusiliers: Traditions

+Memorials

+A memorial to the Volunteer Service Companies of the Lancashire Fusiliers and other townsmen who served in the Second Boer War stands in Salford City Centre.
+It is surmounted by a bronze sculpture by Sir George Frampton, known as the 'Cheering Fusilier', depicting a Lancashire Fusilier in full dress waving his fusilier cap.
+(Another copy is on the war memorial in Bury, Greater Manchester, location of the 5th Lancashire Fusiliers.)

+The World War I memorial to the various Salford battalions of the Lancashire Fusiliers is a cenotaph in Acton Square, Salford, erected by the Lancashire Fusiliers (Salford) War Memorial Committee.
+A World War II dedication was added later.

+The Lancashire Fusiliers War Memorial, designed by Sir Edwin Lutyens, stands outside the Fusilier Museum and Regimental HQ at Gallipoli Garden, Moss Street, Bury.

 Battle Honours

 The battalion was awarded South Africa 1900–1902 for the service of its volunteers during the 2nd Boer War.
-During World War I the battalion contributed to the honours of the Lancashire Fusiliers.
+During the First World War, the battalion contributed to the honours of the Lancashire Fusiliers.
 The RE and RA do not carry Battle Honours, so none were awarded to 39th S/L Regiment.

 Honorary Colonels

 The following officers served as Honorary Colonel of the battalion: